yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 You can customize your network, including the virtual network, as follows:

+- Choose the type of Amazon Machine Image (AMI) to use for deployments that use this configuration.
+  - Default x86
+  - Default AArch64
+  - Custom
+- Choose the VPC setup to use.
-- Select an existing Virtual Private Cloud (VPC).
+  - Specify an existing VPC.
   - Create a new VPC.
 Note that this option is considered beta and is not recommended for production use cases, as creating a new VPC can silently fail if there are any classless inter-domain routing (CIDR) conflicts.
 For example, the following will result in a silent failure:
     - Configure more than one AWS cloud provider with different CIDR block prefixes and selecting the **Create a new VPC** option.
     - Creating a new VPC with an CIDR block that overlaps with any of the existing subnets.

+  To use this option, contact {{% support-platform %}}.

-For information on configuring your regions, see [Global deployment](#global-deployment).
+For information on configuring your regions, see [Add regions](#add-regions).

 #### SSH Key Pairs